 What I Shoot

 I almost always shoot in small (5.5MP) or medium (11MP) on my 22.3MP Canon 5D Mark III3.
+Update: I now shoot with Sony mirrorless cameras.
 I just don't need anything as large as 5760×3840 when all I do is downsize considerably to post online.
 This obviously helps with file sizes and it makes post-processing applications much snappier.

 My shooting largely falls into three categories: nightlife & events, architecture & landscapes and family.